 "The ABCA Convention has always been about providing our coaches with the most coaching and educational resources possible," said ABCA Executive Director Craig Keilitz.
 "Numerous coaches that we have spoken with, especially at the high school level, have mentioned how beneficial this program is in helping them meet their professional development credit requirements.
 It is our goal that by providing this documentation, our coaches are not only gaining valuable coaching and teaching knowledge through our convention but also receiving credit for continuing their education and refining their skills."

-Coaches may request to receive documentation by filling out the Professional Development Documentation Request Form, which will be posted in early September.
+Coaches may request to receive documentation by filling out the Professional Development Documentation Request Form prior to the convention or e-mailing email@example.com after the convention.
 Documentation will include a letter verifying attendance & participation in the clinics as well as a certificate of completion.
 Coaches can request any additional necessary documentation through the online form.

 At the conclusion of the convention, all coaches who filled out the form will have their attendance at the convention verified and the documentation sent to them.